cvbate/NYCAirQuality/README.md

 1. Create a Postgres instance
     - create a database

-I belive I included all the APIs necesary in the instructions, however if not, Google Console should tell you if you dont have a required API enabled, and will direct you to the page where it can be enabled.
+I believe I included all the APIs necessary in the instructions, however if not, Google Console should tell you if you don't have a required API enabled, and will direct you to the page where it can be enabled.

 APIs Used in this project:
 ![Alt text](Imgs/Apis.png)